 - Sei (doch) endlich still!

 The second example is still pretty rough even with the doch... but it is toned down a little in as far as that the doch stresses the fact that the person talking is really desperately waiting for the other one to shut up.

 In other explanations the doch in the last example as well as some of the following are called intensifiers.
 Though it is certainly not wrong in some cases I chose not to go with this category.
 In my opinion the cases when doch intensifies are also marked by intonation.
-The written version does not necessarily sound intensified to me.
-This is for example the case with the last example we had.
+The written version does not necessarily sound intensified to me, as is the case with the last example we had.